piazza della ss. annunziata

-The basilica of Santissima Annunziata is the main shrine to the Virgin Mary in Florence.
-Due to the wealth of its decoration seems to allude to the Roman Baroque as opposed to Tuscan religious traditions.
-At the top of the central arch of the basilica’s outer portico you can see traces of frescoes by Pontormo from 1513 to 1514, while the central doorway is topped by a mosaic Annunciation by Davide Ghirlandaio (1509).
-From the portico you enter a small atrium called "Chiostro dei Voti”.
-It was started in 1447 based on designs by Michelozzo and is adorned in Corthinian columns.
+The Basilica of Santissima Annunziata is the main shrine to Mary in Florence.
+The church appears to symbolise Roman Baroque due to its fine décor which is rooted in Tuscan religious tradition.
+Over central arc of the external portico of the basilica there are traces of frescoes, painted between 1513 and 1514 by Pontormo, while the central door is covered by a mosaic of the Annunciation by Davide Ghirlandaio (1509).
+From the portico there is access to a small hall known as the “cloister of the Voti”.
+It was started in 1447 based on the designs of Michelozzo and it is embellished with Corinthian columns.

 Inside – marked out for its marble, stucco and gilding – there is a remarkable window with a golden grate, this is the window of the Princes, from which the family of the Grand Duke, in Palazzo della Crocetta, could participate in the liturgical events taking place in the Chapel of the Madonna in private.